In this article we’ll explain the difference between DAB and FM radio, and look at the pros and cons of each broadcasting medium.

 Some people are worried that DAB radios might be harder to use than AM/FM radios, but in fact they tend to be easier.

 You no longer need to remember radio frequencies to find the stations you want; most DAB radios will automatically scan for stations and display them on an LCD screen, so you can just flick through to find the station you want.

 Most digital radios also let you save your favourite stations so you can access them quickly.
 Best of all, you won’t have to fiddle with the frequency to get it just right, as the radio will scan and find the frequency for you.

-For some more suggestions and help with choosing a DAB radio, see our 2017 DAB radio buying guide.
+For some more suggestions and help with choosing a DAB radio, see our roundup of the best DAB radios on the market.